UWPCE-PythonCert/ProgrammingInPython/source/exercises/html_renderer/html_renderer_tutorial.rst

 1. When we successfully call the ``render`` method, we have no idea if it's actually done the right thing -- it could do anything.
 If someone puts some completely unrelated object in the content list that happens to have a ``render`` method, this is not going to work.
 But what are the odds of that?

-2. This is the bigger one: if the object *HAS* a render method, but that render method has something wrong with it, then it could conceivably raise an ``AttributeError`` itself, but it would not be the Attribute Error we are expecting.
-The trick here is that this is very hard to debug.
+2. This is the bigger one: if the object *HAS* a render method, but that render method has something wrong with it, then it could conceivably raise an ``AttributeError`` itself, but it would not be the ``AttributeError`` we are expecting.
+The trick here is that this can be very hard to debug.

 However, we are saved by tests.
 If the render method works in all the other tests, It's not going to raise an ``AttributeError`` only in this case.
 Another reason to have a good test suite.